Top 10 Benefits of Using SubmittalLink Instead of Excel for Construction Submittals

 Signs You've Outgrown Excel

-- ✅ Team constantly asking for status updates
+• Team constantly asking for submittal status updates

-- ✅ Difficulty finding documents from previous review cycles
+• Difficulty finding project documents from previous review cycles

 If you're checking multiple boxes, you're past the tipping point.